inet-framework/inet/showcases/visualizer/canvas/spectrum/doc/index.rst

 can help you understand, for example, why a particular signal was received or not received successfully in the presence of interference from other signals or noise.

-The visualization can take the form of spectrums, spectrograms and heatmaps representing spatial power density.
+The visualization can take the form of spectrums, spectrograms, and heatmaps representing spatial power density.
 This showcase demonstrates such visualizations with three example simulations.